wwdz99/elastic-miner/README.md

-# xel_miner 1.0
+# xel_miner 0.2

 This is a prototype of a miner for solving XEL work packages.
-This was put together as a tool to learn more about AST parsing & interpreting and is not a complete miner at this time...it is still in the earliest stages of developement and may have serious issues such as memory leaks.
+This was put together as a tool to learn more about AST parsing & interpreting and is not a complete miner at this time...it is still in the earliest stages of developement and may have numerous bugs.
 The funcational gaps are:

 <ul>
-<li>ElasticPL Division is not supported (VM does not yet support floats)</li>
 <li>The only ElasticPL crypto function supported right now is SHA256 (however mangle_state needs to be fixed for this algo)</li>
 <li>The blacklist work logic needs to be redone</li>
 </ul>

-#Note:  This version only works on XEL 0.5.0 and above...it will not work on the current testnet.
+#Note:  The VM logic is still being tweaked / tested.
+It may not submit POW results correctly at this time.

 Below are the steps I used to get the miner running on my Raspberry Pi.
 <ul>